lakejs/lake-docs/reference/box.md

 ### render()

-Renders the contents of the box.
+Renders the content inside the box.

 * Parameters: